Removing Dust from CMB Observations with Diffusion Models: Conclusion and Perspectives

 \begin{ack}

-We would like to thank Fiona McCarthy for her help with the generation of the CMB simulations, as well as Charles Margossian, Chirag Modi, Loucas Pillaud-Vivien, and Yuling Yao for valuable discussions.
+We would like to thank Fiona McCarthy for her help with the generation of the CMB simulations, as well as Jiequn Han, Ronan Legin, Charles Margossian, Chirag Modi, Loucas Pillaud-Vivien, and Yuling Yao for valuable discussions.

 \end{ack}

 \counterwithin{figure}{section}